-2. Fishery Description
+3. Fishery Description

-The auto-longline sector is part of the Gillnet Hook and Trap sector (GHAT) of the Commonwealth Southern and Eastern Scalefish and Shark Fishery (SESSF).
-The area of the auto-longline sector includes all Commonwealth waters of the Australian Fishing Zone (AFZ) off South Australia, Victoria and Tasmania from 3nm to the extent of the AFZ.
-It also includes waters off southern Queensland (south of Sandy Cape) and New South Wales from approximately the 4,000m depth contour (60-80nm from the coast) to the extent of the AFZ.
-Waters inside this line off the New South Wales and Queensland coasts, and inside 3nm around South Australia, Victoria and Tasmania, are managed under the jurisdiction of the State Governments.
+The scalefish automatic longline sector is part of the gillnet hook and trap sector (GHAT) of the larger Commonwealth Southern and Eastern Scalefish and Shark Fishery (SESSF).
+The area of the scalefish automatic longline sector includes all Commonwealth waters of the Australian Fishing Zone (AFZ) off South Australia, Victoria and Tasmania that are deeper than 183 metres.
+It also includes waters off southern Queensland (south of Sandy Cape) and New South Wales from approximately the 4,000 m depth contour (60-80 nm from the coast) to the extent of the AFZ.
+Waters inside this line off the New South Wales and Queensland coasts, and inside 3 nm around South Australia, Victoria and Tasmania, are managed under the jurisdiction of the State Governments.

-Current management arrangements restrict fishing by auto-longline vessels to waters deeper than 183m to prevent targeting of School and Gummy Shark.
-An auto-longline permit allows a maximum of 15,000 hooks at any one time, to target deepwater teleosts.
-Blue-eye Trevalla and Pink Ling are the primary targets with Ribaldo and Hapuka being other important commercial species.
+Current management arrangements restrict fishing by scalefish automatic longline vessels to waters deeper than 183 m to prevent targeting of School and Gummy Shark.
+A scalefish automatic longline permit allows a maximum of 15 000 hooks at any one time, to target deepwater teleosts.
+Blue-eye Trevalla and Pink Ling are the primary targets with Ribaldo and Hapuku being other important commercial species.

-The major markets for the auto-longline sector are in southern and eastern Australia.
-The amount of effort in this sector peaked in 2005 at 9,776,448 hooks set, decreasing to 4,882,414 hooks set in 2010.
+The major markets for the scalefish automatic longline sector are in southern and eastern Australia.
+The amount of effort in this sector peaked in 2005 at 9,776,448 hooks set, decreasing to 4,280,916 hooks set in the 2011-12 season.